shallowtoil/DROL/README.md

 ## Introduction

-The proposed Discriminative and Robust Online Learning (DROL) module is designed to working with a variety of off-the-shelf siamese trackers.
+The proposed Discriminative and Robust Online Learning (DROL) module is designed to work with a variety of off-the-shelf siamese trackers.
 Our method is extensively evaluated over serveral mainstream benchmarks and is believed to induce a consistant performance gain over the given baseline.
-Such models include but not limited to, as paper evaluated:
+The model includes but not limited to, as paper evaluated:

 - [SiamRPN++](https://arxiv.org/abs/1812.11703) (DROL-RPN)
 - [SiamMask](https://arxiv.org/abs/1812.05050) (DROL-MASK)